rsoftone/virmap/referencedbs/README.md

 gbinv (71 files as at June 2019, ~3GB total size)

-39 gbmam
+gbmam (33 files as at June 2019, ~3.3GB total size)

-283 gbpat
+gbpat (197 files as at June 2019, ~9GB total size)

-3 gbphg PHAGE – Separate processing also
+gbphg PHAGE – Separate processing also (3 files as at June 2019, ~0.5GB total size)

-143 gbpln
+gbpln (156 files as at June 2019, ~15GB total size)

-55 gbpri
+gbpri (34 files as at June 2019, ~5GB total size)

 30 gbrod